About the Commission for Women

 (2) Providing guidance and advice to the City on relevant legislation and public policy issues.

-In addition, the Commission stays very active in affairs within the City.
+In addition, the Commission stays active on affairs within the city.
 Commissioners learn about and provide insight on local issues by attending Council meetings, hearings and symposia, inviting speakers to Commission meetings, and attending educational and civic programs within the City and around the region.
-In FY 2011, the Commission hosted several local organizations at its monthly meetings to discuss topics such as promoting healthy families, sexual assault, sex trafficking, and the City’s anti-obesity efforts.
+In FY 2014, the Commission celebrated the 40th Anniversary of the formation of the Commission on the Status on Women in 1974 at the 34th Annual Salute to Women Awards Ceremony.

 Other activities throughout the year include:

-There are many opportunities to volunteer for the Commission for Women.
-Volunteer opportunities include helping out at the following events:
+There are many opportunities to volunteer for the Commission for Women including:

 - Art Party (soliciting artists, event planning and event staffing on the day of the event)

-- Take our Sons and Daughters to Work Day (soliciting business tours, serving as a tour guide and event staff on the day of the event)
+- Take our Daughter and Sons to Work Day (soliciting business tours, serving as a tour guide and event staff on the day of the event)

 - Serving as a tour guide for our Women’s History Tour

-To learn more about volunteer opportunities, please send your contact information, interests, and availability to the Commission at firstname.lastname@example.org .
+To learn more about volunteer opportunities please email your contact information, interests and availability to the Commission.

 Resources and Related Links